 Online Backup

-ObjectDB supports also online backup, for backing up an ObjectDB database while it is in use.
-This is useful in applications that provide round the clock service (24/7/365) such as most web applications.
+ObjectDB also supports online backups, which let you back up a database while it is in use.
+This feature is useful for applications that require continuous service (24/7), such as most web applications.

-The online backup can be started by executing a special query on an EntityManagerjavax.persistence.EntityManager - JPA InterfaceInterface used to interact with the persistence context. (em) that represents the connection (local or remote) to the database:
+You can start an online backup by executing a special query on an EntityManagerjakarta.persistence.EntityManagerInterface used to interact with the persistence context. (em) instance that represents a local or remote connection to the database:

 em.createQuery("objectdb backup").getSingleResult();

-The backup query string is always exactly "objectdb backup".
+The backup query string is always "objectdb backup".

-The backup is created under the backup root directory, which by default is $objectdb/backup,
+The backup is created in the backup root directory.
+By default, this is $objectdb/backup,

-i.e. a subdirectory of the ObjectDB home directory (and in client-server mode a subdirectory of the ObjectDB home directory on the server side).
+a subdirectory of the ObjectDB home directory.
+In client-server mode, this path is relative to the ObjectDB home directory on the server.

-A new subdirectory with a name that reflects the current date and time (e.g. 201912312359) is created under the backup root directory and the backup database file itself is created in that subdirectory with the name of the original database file.
+A new subdirectory is created in the backup root directory.
+The subdirectory's name reflects the current date and time (for example, 201912312359).
+The backup database file is then created in this new subdirectory with the same name as the original database file.

-A custom backup root directory can be specified by setting the target parameter before executing the backup query:
+You can specify a custom backup root directory by setting the target parameter before you execute the backup query:

 Query backupQuery = em.createQuery("objectdb backup");